 I continue to be stimulated by new techniques, and rarely focus on one method in my work, leading to innovative pieces that stretch perceived boundaries in textile art.
 My latest enthusiasm is for printing directly on to fabric from my computer, a technique I learnt whilst completing a City and Guilds qualification in computer imagery.

-I have a wide range of interests, volunteering at a local museum, church recording and especially involvement with the Embroiderers' Guild, where I currently look after the collection and library.
-Although I consider myself as a contemporary textile artist, I also have a great interest in historical embroidery and its conservation, and I'm sure I will develop this interest further in the future
+I have a wide range of interests, including volunteering at a local museum and church recording for The Arts Society.
+I am a member Embroiderers' Guild.
+Although I consider myself as a contemporary textile artist, I also have a great interest in historical embroidery and its conservation, and I'm sure I will develop this interest further in the future.